Beetle in a dream walking calmly into a circle of warm golden light from darkness

 A cockroach in dreams is always an encounter with the shadow.
 With what lives in the dark and will not die.
 With patterns that repeat.
 With disgust — toward one’s environment or oneself — and with an invitation to finally look.

-Your unconscious knows how to speak with you — it simply needs your permission.
 Let the cockroach from your dream show you this: what you are afraid to see already exists.
 Fear doesn’t protect you from it.
 Looking — doesn’t destroy it.
 Sometimes the willingness to look is the first step toward freedom.

 Other Dream Meanings